Objectives

 Computing a new variable and adding it to the dataframe

-Finally, let’s see how to make a new variable and add it to the data frame.
+Finally, let’s see how to make a new variable in a data frame.
 We do this by using the $ and naming a new variable on the fly.
-Here I’m going make a new composite variable which is just age times experience.
-I’m naming it composite but I can call it anything I want, as long as it’s not already a variable, it doesn’t begin with a number, and it has no spaces (underscores and periods are ok).
+Here I’m going make a new composite variable which is just age times experience

 nurses$composite <- nurses$age * nurses$experien